 A facelift results will vary based upon many different factors including a patients genetics, the quality of their skin, their age, etc..
 It is hard to predict.

-A fat transfer procedure can give permanent results.
-I usually find that about 60-70% of the fat will survive.
+Fat transfer is a procedure that can provide permanent results.
+I usually find that about 60-70% of the fat will survive, so additional procedures may be necessary.
 But this can vary from patient to patient.